cosmos/sdk-tutorials/nameservice/tutorial/07-keeper.md

 }
 ```

-Next its time to move onto describing how users interact with your new store using `Msgs` and `Handlers`
+Next, its time to move onto describing how users interact with your new store using `Msgs` and `Handlers`.